How to Create Salesforce Star Rating Formula Fields for Prospect Score

 - Or, should the stars be weighted another way?
 For example, a score of 50 is one star, 100 is two stars, 500 is three stars, 1000 is four stars, etc.

-Should only MQLs get a star rating?
-If so, how do you define an MQL?
+- Should only MQLs get a star rating?
+If so, how do you define a marketing qualified lead (MQL)?

 Can’t see report buckets?
-This feature is only available on Enterprise Edition and above.
-You can run an export and do the same manipulation elsewhere.
+This feature is only available with Salesforce Enterprise edition and above.
+Alternatively, you can export the data and do the same manipulation elsewhere e.g. Excel.